-In order to overcome your alcohol addiction, you have to put effort into understanding its severity, effects, symptoms, causes, and treatment.
-Without having any knowledge of alcohol addiction, it is harder to recognize the problem and fulfill your goal of enjoying life without alcohol.
+Addicts have to put effort into understanding its severity, effects, symptoms, causes, and treatment.
+Without knowing alcohol addiction, it is harder to recognize the problem and fulfill your goal of enjoying life without alcohol.

 If you are here to find the light at the end of the tunnel, you have come to the right place.
 Finding resources is hard.
-Doing it without a support system is even harder.
+Doing it without a support system is even more challenging.
 You are not alone in your struggle.
-If you are having issues coping with alcohol addiction do not hesitate to call us today at 623-263-7371.
+If you have issues coping with alcohol addiction, do not hesitate to call us today at 623-263-7371.
 We can connect you to a treatment center that can help you manage life without alcohol.

 Understanding The Effects of Alcohol Use Disorder

 Fibrosis of the liver is a common cause and occurs when the liver develops scarring due to continuous damage while it is healing from pre-existing damage.
-If untreated, fibrosis develops into cirrhosis, a more severe version of fibrosis that results in permanent scar damage, nausea, and brownish urine.
+Fibrosis can develop into cirrhosis, a more severe version of fibrosis that results in permanent scar damage, nausea, and brownish urine.